DaFoxlogger/AnalogKeyboard/README.md

-# AnalogKeyboard
+# HallEffectKeyboard
-(WIP) An open source analog split keyboard with rapid trigger function that *maybe* will also work with normal mechanical switches
-Sources weren't all used, might weed out the unused ones later so only necessary stuff is present Normal Version might be worked on afterwards
+(WIP) An open source 94-Key keyboard using riskable's void_switch for hall effect switches Sources weren't all used, might weed out the unused ones later so only necessary stuff is present Secial versions might be made later